corex/lmodel/README.md

 a builder or implementing an interface.

 This rewrite contains changes that will break your code.
-The configuration has changed, but it should be easy to convert to the new version.
+The configuration has changed, but it should be easy to convert to new version (v2).
 The config file has been renamed to "lmodel.php" so it is easy to compare changes.

 It is no longer possible to specify guarded fields from the command line.
-However, it is possible to specify these in the configuration file.
+However, it is possible to specify guarded fields in configuration file.